Garlic Roast Chicken With White Wine Sauce

 Serve chicken with garlic sauce on the side.
 Place a few garlic cloves on each plate so that guests can squeeze garlic onto the chicken if they wish.

-It’s best to use a cutting board or serving board with a moat to catch the juices that will emerge as you cut into the chicken.
-Start by cutting off the drumsticks, then wings, then the thighs, and finally the white meat.
+For optimal preparation, it’s advisable to use a cutting or serving board equipped with a groove around the edges, designed to collect the juices that escape as you carve the chicken.
+Begin the carving process by first detaching the drumsticks, followed by the wings and thighs.
+Conclude your carving by sectioning off the succulent white meat.

 If you liked this dish please Rate This Recipe and leave a comment.